apple/swift-algorithms/Guides/RecursiveMap.md

   ```

   The resulting sequence will be 1 -> 2 -> 3 -> 4 -> 5 -> 6

+  The sequence using a buffer keep tracking the path of nodes.
+It should not using this option for searching the indefinite deep of tree.

 - `breadthFirst`: The algorithm will go through the previous sequence first and chaining all the occurring sequences.